Artur-Galstyan/jitx.io/src/pages/posts/monte-carlo-tree-search.md

     visits: int
     value: float

+    reward: float
+    discount: float

     embedding: Any
 ```

-A node will get more properties later, but these are the core ones we care about.
 The child nodes dictionary maps an action (we're dealing with discrete actions) of type integer to another node.
 We use the double quotes as a "forward reference" because the `Node` class hasn't been fully defined at that point.

 Each `Node` will also have a reference to its parent but not all nodes will have a parent.
 Actually, only the root node will not have a parent and by checking if `node.parent is None` we can infer if the current node is the root node.

+The reward and discount will be values we receive from the environment - more on that later.

 We also keep track of the number of visits as well as the node's average value.
 Lastly, each node will be "assigned a state" from our environment and that will be stored in the `embedding` field.
 In our example, that will be simply the index of the state (e.g. index $6$, which is the terminal state and gives a reward of 1).